HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="core_web_vitals_passing.sql"
 ) }}

-{# TODO same question on the difference between these charts #}
+Again, Jekyll shows great performance here.
+81.6% of mobile are good results.
+Followed by Hugo at 73.4%, Gatsby at 66.7%, Next.js at 55.1%, and Nuxt.js trailing the pack at 46.4%%.

-Here's the same results as with LCP for CDNs.
+Here's the same results as with previously for CDNs.
 Github, Netlify, Vercel.

 {{ figure_markup(
   image="CLS-distribution-CDN.png",